kishanrajput23/Self-Learning/Python/README.md

-# Python Tutorial For Beginners in Hindi
+# Python Tutorial For Beginners in Hindi🔥

 ### Click on picture to watch tutorial👇👇